 I guess I was more relaxed into the weekend; basically I decided to sit there until he wanted to get on with his day (he is a very cuddly boy).
 So we sat and watched television together for about an hour and a half, then he got up to play.
 He seemed so refreshed, happy and content.
 And so much kinder to his younger brother.

 Sometimes it feels like you haven’t got the time.
 And sometimes you simply haven’t.
 We did actually get out of the house about two hours earlier on the Sunday as it turned out; the boys were happy and we could sort ourselves out for the day without sorting out the commotion every two minutes.
 I guess I will never know the reason – sore throat, growth spurt, needing more sleep, anxiety about school – but it seems the cuddles helped all round.
+The improvement in behaviour and relationships was tangible.

 *Divas and Dictators by Charlie Taylor; Siblings no Rivalry by Adele Faber and Elaine Mazlish